Add a little fun to your closing activity with emoji exit tickets!

 The open-ended nature of the prompt allows students the freedom to really express their thoughts without limitations.

-To encourage responses that are detailed enough for you to gather an accurate picture of their learning state, you may want to model for them a few times what an appropriate response looks and sounds like.
+To encourage responses that are detailed enough for teachers to gather an accurate picture of students’ learning state, model for students a few times what an appropriate response looks and sounds like.

 5. Emoji Exit Ticket Sticks